 I really recommend cooking this dish with schmaltz, it adds a ton of flavor to the stuffing.
 If you’re avoiding meat, the stuffing can be made pareve/vegetarian style.
 Simply substitute margarine for schmaltz (I recommend organic Earth Balance) and use your favorite vegetable broth.
 Of course, if you’re not worried about keeping kosher, feel free to use butter!

 A Note About Chestnuts: I love the slightly sweet flavor and meaty texture of chestnuts, but they can be tough to track down, particularly the pre-peeled variety.
 You can roast the chestnuts in shell and peel them yourself.
 I’ve roasted chestnuts before, and I have to say the process of peeling them is difficult and time-consuming.
-I really recommend the peeled and roasted variety (Gefen’s are kosher, pre-peeled and roasted and available in Tori’s Market).
+I really recommend the peeled and roasted variety (Gefen’s are kosher, pre-peeled and roasted and are available here).
 If this all sounds too daunting, you can leave out the chestnuts… the stuffing will taste fine without them.

 - 1 cup pre-shelled roasted chestnuts or 3/4 lb. chestnuts in shell